Scores

 2024

+What does the ephemeral sound like?
 A graphic musical score featuring the staves of a traditional Western manuscript.
 A ‘notation’ of light unlocks the secrets of an ephemeral collaboration between presence and absence.

 Lacuna #4